 For instance, if people in an ad match what you are looking for, that is probably the cruise for you.
 However, if ads show people dressed in leis at a limbo party and you seek a quiet atmosphere, do NOT book that cruise.
 If another ad shows people in formal attire and you are a casual person, do NOT book that cruise.

-See also 8 Great Elements of a Cruise Vacation
+See also Cruise Vacation Components

 2. Destination